mehdilaruelle/aws-sso-auth0/README.md

 When the `terraform apply` is done, you must finalize the configuration on the AWS side:
 1. Go back to the AWS page for [external identity provider source](https://docs.aws.amazon.com/singlesignon/latest/userguide/how-to-connect-idp.html) in previous step.
 2. Use the following command `terraform output -raw aws_sso_idp_metadata > /tmp/auth0_metadata.xml` to save the file in '/tmp/auth0_metadata.xml' and upload the file to the section page: `Identity provider metadata`: ![AWS IdP Metadata](.docs/aws_idp_metadata.png)
-3. Go back to the main page of `AWS SSO` and get the `AWS access portal URL` on the right panel.
+3. Go back to the main page of [AWS IAM Identity Center (previously AWS SSO)](https://aws.amazon.com/fr/iam/identity-center/) and get the `AWS access portal URL` on the right panel.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements